RodrigoSpano/missing_varEnvs_validation_setup/README.md

 - The use of `dotenv` allows for **flexible configuration** through `.env` files.
 - Splitting the `NATS_SERVERS` string into an array provides support for **multiple server configurations**.

-By using this `envs.ts` file, your application becomes more robust and easier to configure across different environments (development, testing, production).
+By using this `envs/index.ts` file, your application becomes more robust and easier to configure across different environments (development, testing, production).

 ## How to Use

 1. **Set your own "variables":**
-   You need to go to the envs.ts file created where the validation code is, and upload there your own variables with their types.
+   You need to go to the envs/index.ts file created where the validation code is, and upload there your own variables with their types.
 You can see that there are some examples, just replace them with your own, they would help you understand how it works

 ### step by step